rollybueno/opensource-media-connect/readme.txt

 = What types of media can I search for? =
 Currently, the plugin supports searching for images.
 More media types will be added in future updates.

+= Does this plugin track users? =
+No, this plugin does not track users or collect any personal data.
+The only data transmitted is search queries and selected media information to the Openverse API, which is done with explicit user consent through the WordPress interface.

 == Changelog ==